Google Analytics vs Cookie-Free Analytics: Key Differences for 2026

 Winner: Cookie-Free Analytics

-GA4 has faced regulatory scrutiny across Europe.
-Several DPAs (Data Protection Authorities) have ruled that transferring data to US servers violates GDPR, even with consent.
+GA4 has faced sustained regulatory scrutiny across Europe.
+Multiple DPAs (Data Protection Authorities) have ruled that transferring data to US servers violates GDPR, and the EU-US Data Privacy Framework remains under legal challenge.
 Cookie-free tools eliminate this risk entirely.

 2. Data Accuracy